declarativesystems/r_profile/REFERENCE.md

 ### r_profile::timezone

-R_profile::Timezone

-Select the active system timezone (requires reboot).
 Currently supports Linux, Solaris, AIX and Windows.
 Timezone names for linux need to match the Olsen names available on the current system.
 On Linux, these are normally found under `/usr/share/zoneinfo`.
 On Windows the timezone needs to match a name from `tzutil -l`

 * **See also**
 https://forge.puppet.com/geoffwilliams/timezone